Table of Contents

 Generate public links for SharePoint files

-SharePoint itself doesn't allow public links for all the files in the library.
-To be able to publish files without any limitations, we've prepared a service in Azure.
-Because that consumes Azure resources, the cost for these services will be invoiced in advance, or this can be installed into your Azure.
+SharePoint itself does not allow public links for all files in a library.
+To publish files without limitations, we provide a service in Azure.
+Because this service consumes Azure resources, the cost is invoiced in advance, or the service can be installed in your Azure environment.

 1. Setting up SharePoint integration

-You will need to first select the digital assets you want to publish online (pictures, documents, etc.), and then run the function Refresh Metadata like in the picture below:
+First select the digital assets you want to publish online (pictures, documents, and so on), and then run Refresh Metadata, as shown below:

 setup-cdn-5

-This action will update all public links of the selected digital assets, to reflect the new CDN settings.
-Wherever these new links will be used online, the Pimics Azure CDN will be leveraged to ensure a better customer experience.
+This action updates all public links for the selected digital assets to reflect the new CDN settings.
+Wherever these new links are used online, Pimics Azure CDN is leveraged to provide a better customer experience.

-1. Search for Pictures using Alt+Q, and then select the link
+1. Search for Pictures using Alt+Q, and then select the related link.

-2. Select one or more pictures that is saved in that library
+2. Select one or more pictures saved in that library.

-3. Run the action Refresh Metadata (under Actions -> File&Repository -> Refresh Metadata)
+3. Run Refresh Metadata (under Actions > File & Repository > Refresh Metadata).

 Note

-This uses an external service, so Pimics needs to be allowed to connect to external services
+This action uses an external service, so Pimics must be allowed to connect to external services.

-4. After running the function, all pictures should have the new link in the field Public Link
+4. After the function runs, all pictures should have a new link in the Public Link field.

 Define conversions for channels

-Using the public links Pimics can convert pictures to different formats, so you keep just one picture for all channels and Public Links will do the conversion when needed.
+Using public links, Pimics can convert pictures to different formats.
+This lets you keep one original picture for all channels, while public links handle conversion when needed.

-1. Search for SharePoint Image Pipelines using Alt+Q, and then select the link
+1. Search for SharePoint Image Pipelines using Alt+Q, and then select the related link.

 Note

-This uses an external service, so Pimics needs to be allowed to connect to external services
+This action uses an external service, so Pimics must be allowed to connect to external services.

-1. Code is an identification code of the pipeline that will be later used in the URL
+1. Code is an identification code for the pipeline that is later used in the URL.

-2. Format is a destination format like .jpg, .png, .webp, etc.
+2. Format is a target format such as .jpg, .png, or .webp.

-3. Max Width and Max Height is the size of the final picture
+3. Max Width and Max Height define the final picture size.

-4. Search for Pictures using Alt+Q, and then select the link
+4. Search for Pictures using Alt+Q, and then select the related link.

 5. Select a picture with a public link.
 If needed, follow Refresh public links